MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/choice.md

 ---
 title: choice
-description: Reference topic for the choice command, which prompts the user to select one item from a list of single-character choices in a batch program, and then returns the index of the selected choice. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the choice command, which prompts the user to select one item from a list of single-character choices in a batch program, and then returns the index of the selected choice. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article